An Examination Of Lawsuit Loans In Comparison To Legal Aid

 But that’s the great thing about them.
 Lawsuit loans are not technically ‘loans’.
 With a traditional loan, you have to pay it back no matter what.
 However, with lawsuit loans, you are only expected to repay the money you have received if your suit is successful!

 The Cons Of Lawsuit Loans

 While there are very few disadvantages to applying for a lawsuit loan, there are some aspects that could be improved in comparison to legal aid.

 For instance, pre-settlement funding does come with an interest rate attached.
 So although you will not be required to pay back your loan if you lose your case, if your case is a success, you will have to repay your loan with interest.

-That said, the rates provided by Delta Settlement Funding are considered favorable by litigation lenders.
+That said, the rates provided by Rapid Lawsuit Funding are considered favorable by litigation lenders.
 Additionally, since lawsuit loans are technically investments as opposed to loans, plaintiffs may not qualify if their case is deemed unreasonable.
 However, if a settlement funding company deems your lawsuit unreasonable, chances are legal aid will deem your case unreasonable as well.